 The passages that cause the most uproar among concerned parent groups are the ones that deal with bullying and racism and sex.
 For instance, Arnold talks frankly about being referred to as a “faggot” and a “retard”.
 These are horrible words.
 But what the concerned parent and religious groups fail to understand is that if you ban a word outright, then kids are not only going to use it more often, but they’re going to use it irresponsibly.
 These churchy types have a profound mistrust in the ability of young people to handle serious subjects.
 The fact is that these words exist on the schoolyard.
 Kids are going to encounter them.
 And they need responsible adults to help them understand the gravity and power of the language they use.
-My own teenage years are laced with these cruel words and the devastating effect they can have.
+My own teenage years were laced with these cruel words and the devastating effect they can have.
 I suffered these harsh words and I was guilty of using them myself on some occasions.
 And like any teenager I told jokes with my friends that were offensive, vulgar, or just straight-up gross.
 A lot of parents don’t want to believe it, but foul language is endemic to the teenage experience.
 This gives Alexie’s novel a resonant quality.
 It rings true.
 Real teenagers ask each other “What would you rather do…eat your Nan’s diarrhea or have sex with the gym teacher?”

 They don’t “Run through fields of wheat”.